wbudic/LifeLog/Current Development Check List.md

 ## Bugs

 ### v.
+2.1 Encountered/Fixed

+* Bug 30 Wrongly entered or modified locale can't be reset no more to an valid one.

+### v.
 2.0 Encountered/Fixed

-* &#10004; Bug 26 HTML output is incorrect since introducing buffering and content compression.
+* &#10004; Bug 29 HTML output is incorrect since introducing buffering and content compression.
 Browser corrects, hence it was not noticed before.

 ### v.
 1.9 Encountered/Fixed